orbitalquark/textadept/doc/manual.md

 Textadept attempts to load, in order, a given theme from the following
 locations:

-1. Your *~/.textadept/themes/* folder.
+1. Your *~/.textadept/themes/* directory.
-2. Textadept's *themes/* folder.
+2. Textadept's *themes/* directory.

-**Tip:** placing themes in your user data folder avoids the possibility of you overwriting them when you update Textadept.
+**Tip:** placing themes in your user data directory avoids the possibility of you overwriting them when you update Textadept.
 These themes also take precedence over the ones installed with Textadept.

 You can set Textadept's theme using [`view.set_theme()`][].
-You can tweak a theme's styles on a per-language basis as well.
+You can also tweak a theme's styles on a per-language basis.
 For example, in your *~/.textadept/init.lua*:

     if not CURSES then